 Comoros is an African country covering 2,235.00 km2.
 This makes it the 27th smallest country in the world and slightly more than 12 times the size of Washington, DC.
 Its geographic coordinates are 12 10 S, 44 15 E and Moroni is the capital city.

 The name of the country derives from the Arabic designation "Juzur al Qamar", which means "Islands of the Moon".

 Its ISO code is KM.

 Comoros has a mean elevation of 0 m above sea level.
-Its lowest elevation is Indian Ocean.
-Its highest elevation is Karthala which is 2,360m above tall.

 It has a tropical marine climate with a rainy season from November to May.
 Its terrain consists of volcanic islands, while the interior is host to steep mountains and low hills.

 Comoros has a population of 794,678 making it the 162nd largest in the world.

 Arabic, French and Shikomoro are official languages.
 Majority ethnic groups include Antalote, Cafre, Makoa, Oimatsaha, and Sakalava.
 The majority religion is Sunni Muslim.

 The dialing code for the country is 269.